-- (i) If the acreage measurement shows the estimated acreage was incorrect, we will revise your acreage report to reflect the correct acreage. - (ii) No indemnity will be paid until the completed acreage measurement is provided to us. - (3) If you fail to provide the acreage measurement: - (i) We will measure the acreage at your expense; - (ii) The provisions of section 9(f) will apply; - (iii)No indemnity will be paid until we determine whether the estimated acreage is correct; and - (iv)Estimated acreage will no longer be accepted from you for any subsequent acreage report. - (h) If there is a difference between the acreage measured by FSA, a measuring service or our on-farm measurement, the order of priority is (1) our on-farm measurement; (2) FSA measurement; and (3) measuring service measurement. - (i) If the acreage report has been revised in accordance with section 9(g)(2)(i), the information on the initial acreage report will not be considered misreported for the purposes of section 9(f). - (j) If we discover you have incorrectly reported any information on the acreage report for any crop year, you may be required to provide documentation in subsequent crop years substantiating your report of acreage for those crop years, including, but not limited to, an acreage measurement service at your own expense.
-If the correction of any misreported information would affect an indemnity that was paid in a prior crop year, such indemnity will be adjusted and you will be required to repay any overpaid amounts. - (k) We may inspect the insured acreage at any time to verify any information you certified on the acreage report and the accuracy of the points of reference. - (l) In the event the RMA website is unavailable on the sales closing date or acreage reporting date, as applicable, and you are unable to properly identify your grid, grid ID, or comply with other requirements, as applicable, insurance will attach provided you sign an application and provide a report of your acreage with all available information as specified under these Basic Provisions.
+- measured by FSA, a measuring service or our on-farm measurement, the order of priority is: - (1) our on-farm measurement; - (2) FSA measurement; and - (3) measuring service measurement. - (i) If the acreage report has been revised in accordance with section 9(g)(2)(i), the information on the initial acreage report willnot be considered misreported for the purposes of section 9(f). - (j) If we discover you have incorrectly reported any information on the acreage report for any crop year, you may be required to provide documentation in subsequent crop years substantiating your report of acreage for those crop years, including, but not limited to, an acreage measurement service at your own expense.
+If the correction of any misreported information would affect an indemnity that was paid in a prior crop year, such indemnity will be adjusted, and you will be required to repay any overpaid amounts. - (k) We may inspect the insured acreage at any time to verify any information you certified on the acreage report and the accuracy of the points of reference. - (1) In the event the RMA website is unavailable on the sales closing date or acreage reportingdate, as applicable, and you are unable to properly identify your grid, grid ID, or comply with other requirements, as applicable, insurance will attach provided you sign an application and provide a report of your acreage with all available information as specified under these Basic Provisions.
 Upon the availability of the RMA website, or successor website, you must provide all required information you were previously unable to provide because the website was unavailable.
 All required information must be provided within two business days after the website becomes available.

-10. Share Insured.
+10. Share Insured